kelvinmutunga/kelvinmutunga/README.md

+# Kelvin Mutunga 💻 📊 - Data Analyst/Data Scientist Portfolio

+Hi, I'm Kelvin! passionate Data Analyst/Data Scientist.
+I have a solid background in Applied Statistics with Programming.
+I have developed strong analytical and technical skills, and I am enthusiastic about leveraging data to uncover insights and drive decision-making.
+My expertise spans a range of tools and programming languages essential for data analysis.

+I honed my ability to work with complex datasets and developed a keen eye for identifying patterns and trends.
+I gained experience in data management, statistical analysis, and programming, which are invaluable in the field of data science.

+I enjoy exploring new data analysis tools and techniques in my free time, and I am always looking for opportunities to expand my knowledge and skills.
+Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

+This repository showcases my skills, shares projects, and tracks my progress in Data Analytics / Data science-related topics.
 <div style="display: flex; flex-direction: column; align-items: center; font-family: Arial, sans-serif; max-width: 800px; margin: 0 auto; padding: 20px; line-height: 1.6; color: #333;">
 <div align="center">
   <p>Visitor count</p>